yobad/AppDevIII2024/README.md

 - Demos

 ## Course Outline
-You can download a copy of the course here.
+You can download a copy of the course outline here.